 Applications for the graduated program can be either for the first stage (bachelor students) or for the second stage (master students).
-We invite applications of outstanding students who are close to finishing a master's or bachelor's degree in economics or a related discipline who count among the top 10% of graduates in their study programme.
+We invite applications of outstanding students who are close to finishing a bachelor's or master's degree in economics or a related discipline who count among the top 10% of graduates in their study programme.

 Students with a bachelor's degree will enter the integrated graduate programme in the first stage via the M.Sc.
-Economic Research and are transferred to the second stage after successful graduation of the M.Sc.
+Economic Research and can transfer to the second PhD stage after successful graduation of the M.Sc.
 Economic Research.

-Students holding a related research-oriented master degree can directly enter the second stage.
+Students already holding a research-oriented master degree can directly enter the second stage.
 Students with a related master's degree without an explicit research focus (e.g. in economics, econometrics, finance, business administration, or math) attend one year of course-work before entering the second stage.

 The Ph.D. programme in Economics is part of the Cologne Graduate School in Management, Economics, and Social Sciences (CGS).
 It closely cooperates with the following research centers at the University of Cologne and Key Research Initiatives of the Faculty of Management, Economics and Social Sciences: